freewarefocus/py400kb/README.md

 - The program will continue to run even if the USB cable is not connected to the destination computer
 - Connect the USB cable to the destination computer to start forwarding input

+**I tried all that but my mouse doesn't work!**
+- In my testing I found that certain mice simply don't work.
+So far it seems to just be those which pull double duty and act as two devices at once.
+While you may not think your mouse is also a 'keyboard', that is exactly how the Pi sees the Corsair M55 RGB Pro gaming mouse (it has extra buttons on the side).
+No matter what "DEV" I pick (it appears as several) it simply doesn't register mouse moves correctly.
+However cheaper no-name, office standard Logitechs, etc. mice all seem to work well.
+If all else fails, the offical Raspberry Pi mouse has built in support and is inexpensive (if just a passible mouse).

 ## Thanks & Contributions
 This project would not have been possible without the coding work of Gadgetoid and his original C version of pi400kb.
 This Python program is closely based on the core of the original code.
 Original Project: pi400kb by Gadgetoid (https://github.com/Gadgetoid/pi400kb/)